Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/asserting-response.md

 header "Last-Modified" matches /\d{2} [a-z-A-Z]{3} \d{4}/
 ```

-If there are multiple headers with the same name, the header assert returns a collection, so `count`, `includes` can be
+If there are multiple headers with the same name, the header assert returns a collection, so `count`, `contains` can be
 used in this case to test the header list.

 Let's say we have this request and response: